 - Divide the batter between the ramekins or into the casserole dish, dolloping it on top of the apples, and smoothing slightly.
 It doesn’t have to go right to the edges, as it will spread out as it bakes.

-- Bake until golden and a toothpick inserted comes out clean (20 to 30 minutes).
+- Bake until golden and a toothpick inserted comes out clean (20–30 minutes for ramekins, 30–40 minutes for a casserole dish).

 - Serve topped with hot custard.